siddhantkhandelwal/Stock-Market-Prediction-Using-ML/README.md

       ```

 ## To-do:
-1. Complete data-preprocessing
-2. Add functions to plot and analyse data before any feature-scaling
+1. Add functions to plot
-3. Implement functions for feature scaling.
-4. Add features.
-5. Make data ready for input to the model.